HOME TOP ATTRACTIONS DESTINATIONS THINGS TO DO

 Old Port, Montreal

 Old Montreal is a part of downtown Montreal that has been preserved in much of its original state, with the oldest buildings dating back to the 1600's.
-This historic neighborhood is a safe and vibrant community and tourist attraction, with hotels, restaurants, shops, residences and commercial spaces.
+This historic neighborhood is a safe and vibrant community and tourist attraction..

 Read more »